-If your Student Aid Report (SAR) includes UEH flag 3, please complete the Unusual Enrollment History form and submit it to the University of Houston's Financial Aid Department along with all required documentation.
+If your Student Aid Report (SAR) includes UEH flag 3, please complete the Unusual Enrollment History form and submit it to the University of Houston's Office of Scholarships and Financial Aid along with all required documentation.

 If your SAR includes UEH flag 2, the university will notify you if you will be required to complete the Unusual Enrollment History Review form.

 If a student has been determined by the university as ineligible for federal student aid, he/she may appeal the determination by completing the Unusual Enrollment History Appeal form.

 Students whose aid eligibility is denied as a result of their UEH may be re-considered for federal student aid.
 In order to regain eligibility a student must complete all attempted courses according to their academic plan, in one semester of full-time enrollment or two semesters of at least half-time enrollment.
 Students cannot drop or withdraw (officially or unofficially) from any courses after the term begins, and must meet the university’s standards of Satisfactory Academic Progress (SAP).
 If eligibility has been lost, a student cannot receive financial aid.
 Also, aid cannot retroactively be reinstated.

 Annual, Aggregate, and Lifetime Limits, and Satisfactory Academic Progress Requirements

 Federal Pell Grants may only be received for up to twelve (12) full-time semesters.
 (Pell Grants received for part-time attendance are pro-rated against the 12 full-time semesters.)